Kotlin/kotlin-jupyter/docs/README-STUB.md

 - `initCell`: a list of code snippets to be executed before execution of any cell
 - `shutdown`: a list of code snippets to be executed on kernel shutdown.
 Any cleanup code goes here
 - `renderers`: a list of type converters for special rendering of particular types
+- `resources`: a list of JS/CSS resources.
+See [this descriptor](../src/test/testData/lib-with-resources.json) for example

+If you are a library author, there is also an advanced way of integration available.
+See documentation of `org.jetbrains.kotlinx.jupyter.api.libraries.JupyterIntegration` class.

 *All fields are optional